Dealing with Law School Stress

 Here are some ways that you can relax and still feel prepared to tackle any and all of your assignments…

-- Eat properly: even though cramming your face with sweets and junk food is always tempting, especially on those very late nights in the library, they are not good for you and will not help you in the long run.
+- Eat properly: even though cramming your face with sweets and junk food is always tempting, especially on those very late nights in the library, they are not good for you and will not help you.
 Eating proper foods, as well as remembering to eat every meal as well as a few snacks, helps with your brain function.
 And if your brain is not functioning, getting all of that work done will seem like an impossible task.

 - Enjoy your reading assignments: as a law student, you will read more than you ever thought humanly possible, in what seems like the shortest amount of time ever allotted.
 However, a tip to taking on all of this reading is to approach it as though it is something you actually want to read for leisure.
 Having the right mindset and approach to your work is key in being successful in both the short and long term.
 It will also help you feel less stressed out.